-B represents a metal ring or frame for holding the mechanism of the telephone.
-It is screwed to the cover A', as shown, and has 80 two ears, B' B2.
-On the inner surface of the ring B is a narrow ledge or lip, b, on which the disk or diaphragm C is placed.
-This diaphragm is formed, as usual, of a thin iron plate.
-A lining of paper or other suitable material is 85 placed between it and the ledge or lip, and it is held in place by two springs, D D, attached to the metal rim or ring B, with their free ends pressing upon the back of the diaphragm, near its center, so as to hold it against the ledge.
-90 Thin pads of rubber, a a, are placed between the ends of the springs and the diaphragm.
-By this method of holding the diaphragm in place it is less liable to be distorted by a change of temperature than when held wholly at its 95 circumference.
+B represents a metal ring or frame for hold-85 ing the mechanism of the telephone.
+It is screwed to the cover A', as shown, and has two ears, B' B2.
+On the inner surface of the ring B is a narrow ledge or lip, b, on which the disk or diaphragm Cisplaced.
+This diaphragm 90 is formed, as usual, of a thin iron plate.
+A lining of paper or other suitable material is placed between it and the ledge or lip, and it is held in place by two springs, DD, attached to the metal rim or ring B, with their free ends 95 pressing upon the back of the diaphragm, near its center, so as to hold it against the ledge. sistance to the slight and quick vibrations of | Thin pads of rubber a a are placed between the ends of the springs and the diaphragm.
+By this method of holding the diaphragm in place it is less liable to be distorted by a change of temperature than when held wholly at its 5 circumference.